marcjulianschwarz/obsidian-vault-notes/coding/notes/Thoughts on Pull Requests an Code Reviews.md

-- prefer smaller self-contained PRs than larger PRs touching many parts of the codebase at once
+- "prefer smaller self-contained PRs than larger PRs touching many parts of the codebase at once" -> when it makes sense
+- "do one thing"

 ## LLM Generated Code